Aircoookie/WLED-Docs/docs/basics/install-binary.md

 #### ESP32

 Firstly, flash the version 4 bootloader file, which you can find [here](https://github.com/Aircoookie/WLED/releases/download/v0.13.1/esp32_bootloader_v4.bin).
-This step only has to be done once, to update afterwards the booloader does not have to be re-installed.
+This step only has to be done once, to update afterwards the bootloader does not have to be re-installed.

 ```bash
 esptool.py write_flash 0x0 ./esp32_bootloader_v4.bin